Heznek/test/README.md

 ## Merge Tests:

 - edit at branch idan
-- edit at branch master
+- edit at branch ms2